2021-paper-fun/dexter/README.md

 The back end is written in Python 3 and uses asyncio along with the WAMP protocol to communicate with the front end.
 Notable features include real-time inverse kinematics, asynchronous communcation, automated path optimization, and accurate servo synchronization.

 ### Arm
 This is Dexter.
-All parts can be made using laser-cut acrylic or a 3D printer.
+All parts can be made using laser-cut acrylic and a 3D printer.
 The CAD package is located in [docs/cad.7z](docs/cad.7z).
 It must be opened using Autodesk Inventor 2017 or higher.

 ![render](docs/render.png)